BioMin orthodontic toothpaste for braces & aligners helps prevent and repair enamel damage

 The British Dental Journal[i] recommends that before braces/orthodontics are applied, patients should have an extremely high standard of oral hygiene.
 It is essential that all carious (decay) lesions are repaired prior to treatments commencing.

 Up to 96% of Orthodontics can end up with white spots developing

 BioMin can help prevent and repair white spots.

 Good news, there is a natural repair process (remineralisation) to repair orthodontic damage.
 However, it is a very slow process, with some studies suggesting only a 30% success rate and taking up to 6 years.[iii].

-BioMin drives the remineralisation process and can help repair white spots caused by braces with noticeable improvement in months.
-BioMin’s unique slow release mechanism delivers the enamels building blocks of calcium and phosphate to repair the demineralised (damage) area.
+BioMin F orthodontic toothpaste drives the remineralisation process and can help repair white spots caused by braces with a noticeable improvement in months.
+BioMin’s unique slow-release mechanism delivers the enamels building blocks of calcium and phosphate to repair the demineralised (damage) area.
 BioMin F which also has fluoride helps strengthen the enamel and make it more acid resistant and resistant to future enamel erosion.

-BioMin F was developed by Professor Hill’s team at Queen Mary University of London, delivering calcium and phosphate to the tooth to drive a high remineralisation rate .
-BioMin F is Australia’s number 1 consumer rated toothpaste and dental product (ProductReview.com.au).
+BioMin F was developed by Professor Hill’s team at Queen Mary University of London, delivering calcium and phosphate to the tooth to drive a high remineralisation rate.
+BioMin F is Australia’s number 1 consumer rated Toothpaste and Health Product (ProductReview.com.au).
 BioMin C the fluoride free variant is the number 1 rated fluoride free toothpaste.

 Use of braces can damage enamel causing white spots.

 ProductReview.com.au reviews related to orthodontics and white spots.